yourbuddyconner/epstein-bench/README.md

 ### 2. The Benchmark: Epstein Bench
 While the framework can be applied to any data, **Epstein Bench** specifically targets the **Epstein Files**.
 This corpus was chosen because it mirrors real-world enterprise challenges better than sanitized academic datasets (like SQuAD or MS MARCO):

 - **Extreme Noise:** Contains scanned PDFs, handwritten notes, legal depositions, and messy OCR.
 - **Complex Graph:** Requires multi-hop reasoning across thousands of entities (people, organizations, locations) with hidden connections.
 - **Needle-in-a-Haystack:** Relevant information is often buried in hundreds of pages of irrelevant legalese.

 Just as the Enron corpus became the gold standard for email and network analysis, Epstein Bench aims to be the stress-test for "in-the-wild" RAG systems.
+It forces systems to grapple with the messiness of real legal discovery rather than perfectly formatted Wikipedia articles.

 ---